anentropic/python-waterloo/README.md

 ### Installation

-Waterloo itself requires Python 3.6 or later, but is designed for projects still on Python 2.7.
+Waterloo itself requires Python 3.7 or later, but is primarily designed for projects having Python 2.7 source files.
+(It can be run on Python 3 source files too, but since we add type-comments you will want to run the [comm2ann](https://github.com/ilevkivskyi/com2ann) tool afterwards to migrate those to Py3 annotations).

 For this reason it is best installed using [pipx](https://github.com/pipxproject/pipx):